 We offer both didactic and clinical skills programs.
-Course options include: Neonatal Resuscitation Program (NRP) provider and instructor courses, S.T.A.B.L.E. program learner course, simulation with neonatal stabilization scenarios, cardiac module, physical and gestational age assessment of the newborn, lactation conference, and fetal monitoring courses.
+Course options include: Neonatal Resuscitation Program (NRP) provider courses, S.T.A.B.L.E. program learner course, simulation with neonatal stabilization scenarios, cardiac module, physical and gestational age assessment of the newborn, lactation conference, and fetal monitoring courses.
 Immediate consultation with Children's Mercy physicians, nurses, nutritionists, respiratory therapists, pharmacists, social workers, and other staff is available on an ongoing basis.

 - Educate professional staff regarding comprehensive neonatal-perinatal care.

 - Educate the public to promote optimal newborn health.